-C21 If "yes," please complete the following ing: C21 First or only early decision plan clos sing date C21 First or only early decision plan not ification date C21 Other early decision plan closing da ate C21 Other early decision plan notification n date C21 For the Fall 2017 entering class: C21 Number of early decision applicatio ns received by yo our institution C21 Number of applicants admitted und er early decision plan C21 Please provide significant details at bout your early de ecision plan: • roo C22 Do you have a nonbinding early act notified of an admission decision we notification date but do not have to ell in advance of the regular Yes No X C22 C22 Do you have a nonbinding early act notified of an admission decision w ell in advance of commit to attend the regular Yes C22 C22 C22 Do you have a nonbinding early act notified of an admission decision w notification date but do not have to ell in advance of commit to attend the regular Yes 117 C22 C22 C22 C22 Do you have a nonbinding early act notified of an admission decision w notification date but do not have to If "yes," please complete the following ell in advance of commit to attend the regular Yes C22 C22 C22 C22 C22 Do you have a nonbinding early act notified of an admission decision we notification date but do not have to If "yes," please complete the following Early action closing date Early action notification date ell in advance of commit to attend the regular ing your college? х C22 C22 C22 C22 C22 C22 Do you have a nonbinding early act notified of an admission decision we notification date but do not have to If "yes," please complete the following action closing date Early action notification date Is your early action plan a "restrictive or some content or some c ell in advance of commit to attend ing: the regular ing your college? х C22 C22 C22 C22 C22 Do you have a nonbinding early act notified of an admission decision we notification date but do not have to If "yes," please complete the following action closing date Early action notification date Is your early action plan a "restrictive Yes" ell in advance of commit to attend the regular ing your college? х
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action C22 Yes No Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Yes No Do you have a nonbinding early action plan whereby students are Yes No X C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Yes Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Yes C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Yes C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes C22 C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Yes C22 C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Yes C22 C22 C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Х C22 C22 C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students. Х